 You can book short hike Perito Moreno Glacier tours (known as ‘Mini Trekking’) or the larger ‘Big Ice’ which lasts for a few hours more and can even go inside ice caves depending on the time of year.

 Still, it might just be your only chance to trek on an enormous glacier!
-We didn’t personally do it (we’ve trekked on quite a few glaciers before), but you can pre-book your tour with this company, which gets excellent reviews.
+We didn’t personally do it (we’ve trekked on quite a few glaciers before), but you can pre-book your tour.

 Where to Stay in El Calafate